watson-developer-cloud/speech-to-text-utils/README.md

 ### Getting Started

 All the commands need an Speech to Text `username` and `password`.
-Take a look at the [Getting Credentials](getting-credentials) page to learn how to get credentials for the Watson services.
+Take a look at the [Getting Credentials][getting-credentials] page to learn how to get credentials for the Watson services.

 ### How to get the `workspace.json` file